 The Northern Festival of Bands is an annual weekend wind band festival for high school band students, who perform in bands led by nationally renown conductors, participate in masterclasses and workshops with UNI faculty and students, and experience performances given by UNI's outstanding ensembles.

-This year the festival will be held February 7-9, 2019.
-The festival features performances by the UNI Wind Ensemble and Symphonic Band on Friday evening, as well as Saturday afternoon’s performance by high school participants featuring solo competition winners, percussion groups, Festival Concert Band and Festival Symphony Band.
+This year the festival will be held February 13-15, 2020.
+The festival features performances by the UNI Wind Ensemble and Symphonic Band on Friday evening, as well as Saturday afternoon’s performance by high school participants featuring solo competition winners, percussion groups, and the Festival Bands.

 High school performers are divided into three bands: Wind Orchestra, Symphony Band, and Concert Band.
-The Wind Orchestra consists primarily of All-State Band members, the Symphony Band is mostly older students around 11-12th grade and Concert Band is typically 9-10th grade.
+The Wind Orchestra consists primarily of All-State Band members, the Symphony Band is comprised of some All-State students and older students usually in 11-12th grade, and the Concert Band is typically younger students in 9-10th grade.
 However, there will be some crossover due to the need to create an instrumentation for three outstanding ensembles.

 2019 Guest Conductors and Festival Ensembles

-Festival Percussion Ensemble - Ryan Frost and Matthew Andreini, conductors
+Festival Percussion Ensemble - Kramer Milan and Matt Andreini, conductors

 The Application Process